cellulove/cellulove.github.io/_posts/2020-08-21-gp2-osteocobra.markdown

 A second year medical student was inspired by cellulove to find the collarations between a gross pathological finding and a phenomenon from nature 😍

 Ahmed Rezk : This jar for cut section of humerus osteosarcoma.
 This lesion has grayish mass, invading B.M, areas of ossification, osteosarcoma, soft tissue extension & pathologic fractures.
-The soft tissue of osteosarcoma looks like the cobra hood flares.
-The head of humerus looks like the head of the cobra.
-The body of humerus looks like the body of the cobra"
+The soft tissue of osteosarcoma looks like the cobra hood flares.The head of humerus looks like the head of the cobra.The body of humerus looks like the body of the cobra"

 #Osteo_Cobra
 #Majesty_Of_pathology
 Contact author at: doopaaminee@gmail.com/ https://www.facebook.com/profile.php?id=100025786640549